What are you inspired by?

 Do you use photography?

-Yes, I love photography.
-I use my camera as a visual notebook as you can see something interesting anywhere you go.
-HOWEVER, I don’t use photography to simply print an image onto a sheet of paper and then cut it away to make a paper piece.
-I use photos to remind me of views, but a cut paper piece always comes from the working drawing I make at the start of the process, though more and more these days I draw straight onto the black paper.
-My eye and hand have become more sure.
+Yes, I love photography BUT I don’t use photography to simply print an image onto a sheet of paper and then cut it away to make a paper piece.
+I use photos to remind me of views, use my camera as a visual notebook but I don't just copy photos.

 What's your process?